'Catastrophic' conditions as bushfires rage in Australia - France 24

 - 'Health emergency' -

-Leading doctors have warned of a "public health emergency" given the unprecedented toxic smoke pollution choking Sydney.
+Leading doctors have warned of a "public health emergency" given the unprecedented toxic smoke choking Sydney, which worsened to a dense haze on Saturday evening.

 "It is pretty much the whole New South Wales population being exposed to prolonged smoke and because we have never experienced this before, we don't know what the eventual outcome will be," Kim Loo told AFP.